Josef Kroll: Biography

-Josef Kroll died, aged 90, at Duisburg-Rheinhausen.
-The books from his private library, which concerned classical philology, were left in his will to the Coligne university and city libraries.
+Kroll died, aged 90, at Duisburg-Rheinhausen.
+The books from his private library, which concerned classical philology, were left in his will to Cologne's university and city libraries.

 Awards and honours (selection)

-When he retired in 1956 Kroll was elected an honorary citizen of the University of Colonne ("Ehrenbürger der Universität zu Köln").
-In 1959 he was honoured with the Order of Merit of the Federal Republic of Germany.
+When he retired in 1956, Kroll was elected an honorary citizen of the University of Colonne ("Ehrenbürger der Universität zu Köln").
+In 1959, he was honoured with the Order of Merit of the Federal Republic of Germany.